-Annual event with community partners will host, demonstrations and present displays that simulate reallife situations for students and community members.
-These demonstrations range from K9 bomb detection to mock dorm room fire demonstration, with other engaging displays in between.
+This is an annual event with community partners will host, demonstrations and present displays that simulate real-life situations for students and community members.
+These demonstrations range from K9 bomb detection to mock dorm room fire demonstration, with other engaging displays.
 Topics covered will include fire safety, alcohol/drug abuse awareness, sexual assault/domestic violence awareness, seatbelt and vehicle safety, interactions with law enforcement and community public safety involvement (CERT, Blood Donation, etc.), weapons safety, and more.